When to use it

 - You just noticed a card spiked in price and want to reprice your inventory to match

-Step 1: Click Mass Reprice
+Step 1: Click Preview Prices

 The Cards tab switches to a preview mode showing you what would change.
 You’ll see:The stats bar